Irish journalist and feminist activist Nell McCafferty dies aged 80

 “Nell McCafferty left Ireland a much better place than she found it and she played her part with spirit and style.
 May she rest in peace.”

+“Nell McCafferty was a towering figure in Irish journalism with great courage and honesty, and was an important figure during the peace process and the Good Friday Agreement.

+“A proud daughter of Derry, Nell’s wisdom, humour and humility will be sorely missed by everyone who knew her.
+I want to extend my deepest sympathies to her family and friends at this very difficult time.”

-Deputy Irish premier Micheal Martin said he is “deeply saddened” at McCafferty’s death.
+Ireland’s deputy premier Micheal Martin said he was “deeply saddened” at McCafferty’s death.

 “Nell was an exceptional journalist and campaigner – the voice of an era who helped to bring major advancements in civil rights and women’s rights,” the Tanaiste posted on X, formerly Twitter.